 When I say that search and social are interdependent, I don’t just mean that any effective digital strategy ensures that you do both well.
 Of course, they are both strong drivers of relevant traffic to your sites.
 But I also mean that they are interrelated.
 That is, you can’t do search effectively without an effective social strategy and you can’t do social effectively without an effective search strategy.
-Since this is a controversial position, allow me to
+Since this is a controversial position, allow me to explain that for you.

 In brief, social content is findable: It is built to demonstrate relevance and to provide context for the audience, where search engines are a proxy for the audience.
 When you jump into the middle of a conversation, it can seem confusing.
 You understand the full conversation by searching for content related to it.
 Building findable content begins with keyword research, which is a form of audience analysis.
 Building social campaigns also begins with keyword research, which gives you a cue into the conversations your audience engages in.
 Building shareable content depends on understanding those conversations.

 Findable content is shareable: It is parsed into modular chunks that can be easily shared from within pages.
 Pages are just carriers of shareable content that demonstrate relevance and provide context for the audience.
 Pages full of relevant, shareable content become link bait, which then rank better over time in search engines because the audience is effectively voting for the content by sharing it and otherwise building links into it from external sources.

 It all fits together.
 But I admit the summary view might be a bit dense for those who have not read our book Audience, Relevance and Search: Targeting Web Audiences with Relevant Content.
 If you need further explanation, please read the example after the jump.

 You’re doing it wrong: How not to build a socially aware microsite